AnCarsenat/AnCarsenat/README.md

 ### 📚 Currently Learning
 - 🤖 Artificial Intelligence & Machine Learning
-- 🛠️ Advanced development workflows
+- 🛠️ Java and C languages

 ### 🤝 Collaboration
 - 💡 Open to teaming up on creative and technical projects